icon

 Why you should start Bokashi Composting

-• Fruit and vegetable waste, including citrus and banana skin (excluding stickers!)
+• Fruit and vegetable waste, including citrus and banana skin (remove any stickers)

 • Coffee grounds and tea bags

-• Other organic green material, such as withered flowers, dead leaves, and cut grass
+• Organic green material, such as withered flowers, dead leaves, and cut grass

 • Seep compostable dish sponges, which are made from loofah and cellulose.
-Once you have finished using them for cleaning your dishes (they will last you around 4-6 weeks), you can chop them up and pop them in your Bokashi bin
+Once you have finished using them for cleaning (they will last around 4-6 weeks), you can chop them up and pop them in your Bokashi bin.

 Seep

-Head over to Seep to browse their high quality, green cleaning range, which is all entirely plastic free and biodegradable.
-A likeminded eco-friendly brand, who design their products with the planet in mind, whilst keeping your home squeaky clean too.
+Head over to Seep to browse their quality, green cleaning range, which is plastic free and biodegradable.

 EvenGreener X Seep